kiote/google-scholar-save/README.md

 ## Tools

-Get PDF from zotero and convert it to text: `python3 pdf/mass_reader.py`
+Get PDFs from zotero and convert it to text: `python3 pdf/mass_reader.py`.
+This is needed for the workflow: Get PDF -> convert to text -> feed to openAI model -> ask questions -> write answers.

 Expects file `docs/in.txt` to have paper's DOI on each line.

+`mass_reader` script covers `Get PDF -> convert to text` part of the workflow.